Rust-for-Linux/rust-for-linux.com/src/Rust-version-policy.md

 Having said that, generally speaking, newer versions should work, as long as one patches any potential compilation errors coming from changes in unstable features.

+### Distribution toolchains

+Some Linux distributions provide Rust toolchains (i.e. built by the distribution maintainers, rather than redistributing the ones from https://www.rust-lang.org).
+These toolchains should be fine to use, as long as they have not been modified in unexpected ways (and keeping in mind the versioning limitations).

 ## Update policy

 ### Before a minimum version can be declared